 Do Your Research

 There are so many different types of therapy used today.
 The most commonly known is basic talk therapy, where you sit down with a licensed therapist and talk about things you want to improve, things that are bothering you, and possibly things from your past.
 This can be very effective, to have a safe and confidential place to talk with someone who isn’t biased.
-Keep in mind that confidentiality excludes disclosures of self-harm or threats to others because therapists have promised to keep you safe.
+Keep in mind that confidentiality excludes disclosures of self-harm, self-harm relapses, or threats to others because therapists have promised to keep you safe.
 However, they are great people to confide your secrets and innermost thoughts to without it creating drama in your family, relationships, or friends.

 Beyond basic talk therapy, there are specific modalities or types of therapy that are defined and often have specific tools to help you.
 These include Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR).
 All of these are evidence-based therapies, which means there is scientific evidence showing how effective they are to treat things like trauma, substance use, specific mental health issues, and more.
 When you look for a therapist, find out which types of treatment they offer, and read up on them so that you can help choose the type of therapy that you are not only comfortable with, but that will also be most effective for you and your specific circumstances.